 So, you’ve got a dependable tablet with accurate GPS signals, what now?

-So how do I download trail routes?
+So, how do I download trail routes?
 Simple.
 Go online and search for available “GPX” files for trails that you’re interested in.
-Sometimes, these files and trip plans are available for purchase, but often you can find them free.
-Most GPX files also come loaded with dozens if not hundreds of POIs and alternate routes.
+Sometimes, these files and trip plans are available for purchase, but often, you can find them free.
+Most GPX files also come loaded with dozens, if not hundreds, of POIs and alternate routes.

 Other Considerations

 My first recommendation would have to be a dash mount.
-I have the Taco Bar from Bulletpoint Mounting Solutions seen pictured above.
-While you can customize your options to fit your needs, I have mine set up with their XL phone holder (a great option if you have a bulky phone case like an Otterbox or LifeProof), their tablet holder with 6” carbon fiber arm, and another adjustable arm for my radio mic.
+I have the Taco Bar from Bulletpoint Mounting Solutions, pictured above.
+While you can customize your options to fit your needs, I have mine set up with their XL phone holder (a great option if you have a bulky phone case like an Otterbox or LifeProof), their tablet holder with a 6” carbon fiber arm, and another adjustable arm for my radio mic.

 I also have my Garmin GLO 2 on a nonslip dash mount.
 Garmin recommends this placement because it allows for optimal satellite signal reception.
 I can say from experience that a solid mount helped a lot on the trail.
-Even on harsh bumps, the mount doesn’t move and the visibility on the trail is impressive.
+Even on harsh bumps, the mount doesn’t move, and the visibility on the trail is impressive.

 You should check your local laws to determine the legality of a mounted GPS tablet.
 Most states allow GPS assistance, but some limit the device type or location, as GPS devices are covered under distracted driving laws.